olavurellefsen/reeemgame/src/Markdown/about.en.md

 REEEMgame features data about e.g. electricity demands and emission limits in Europe over time and the player can review the data in order to make good decisions.

-All partners within the REEEM project have contributed to the learning simulation by providing feedback throughout the development process and the game will be updated throughout the project.
+All partners within the REEEM project have contributed to the learning simulation by providing feedback throughout the development process.

 Source code for the REEEMgame: https://github.com/ReeemProject/reeemgame